Pekka-ai/week7-groupwork/README.md

 * Transform data
 * Load data to target system

+Final result:
+One dataset will be loaded using REST as source, other datasets loaded from source manually to Data Lake in CSV or .xls

 ### 5. Create pipeline(s)
 Objective: Implement the ETL process as a pipeline